skynoid2612/design-patterns-for-clean-architecture/md/design_pattern_Builder.md

 - Q: What is the purpose of the Builder design pattern?

   - A: The purpose of the Builder design pattern is to separate the construction of a complex object from its representation, allowing the same construction process to create different representations.
-- Q: How does the Builder pattern help in making the code clean?
+- Q: How does the Builder pattern help in making the code clean and maintainable?

-  - A: The Builder pattern encapsulates the construction logic in a separate Builder class, which allows the client code to focus on the high-level object creation without being concerned about the details of the construction process.
+  - A: The Builder pattern separates the construction logic from the client code, resulting in cleaner and more maintainable code.
+It also promotes code reuse and encapsulation of construction steps.
-- Q: How does the Builder pattern promote loose coupling?
+- Q: How does the Builder pattern help in making the code testable?

-  - A: The Builder pattern abstracts the construction process from the client code, allowing different implementations of the Builder to be used without affecting the client code.
+  - A: The Builder pattern makes it easier to mock and test the construction process by providing a clear separation between the construction logic and the client code.
+Each step of the construction process can be unit tested independently.
 - Q: What are the advantages of using the Builder pattern?

-  - A: The advantages of using the Builder pattern include the ability to construct complex objects step by step, flexibility to create different representations of the same object, separation of construction logic from client code, improved code readability and maintainability, and easy testing of the construction logic.
+  - A: The advantages of using the Builder pattern include separation of concerns, flexibility in object creation, reusability, testability, and scalability.
 - Q: What are the disadvantages of using the Builder pattern?

-  - A: The disadvantages of using the Builder pattern include increased code complexity, the need for multiple classes for different representations of the object, and potential unsuitability for simple object construction scenarios.
+  - A: The disadvantages of using the Builder pattern include increased complexity, potential overhead in the construction process, and the possibility of creating inconsistent objects if the pattern is not used correctly.